Common Threadtail Elattoneura glauca Gewone Draadstertjie

 Key identification features:

-- Face is dark grey with a strong greyish white pruinescence.
+- Face is dark grey with the frons strongly pruinose with maturity.
 The labrum is blackish.
 Head is greyish black from above.
 Neck is a pruinescent greyish blue.

 - Thorax is distinctly pruinescent greyish blue from above with a distinctive black stripe on the shoulder.
 Area between the wing bases with small light brown blotches.